ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Extended Evaluation and Results

 \subsection{Example-based Infographic Chart Generation}

-In the user study, each participant was compensated with 30 USD for their participation.
-Fig.~\ref{fig:user_study_screenshot} illustrates the user study interface using a specific example.
+\yukai{The study was approved by the Institutional Review Board of the first author's university.} In the user study, each participant was compensated with 30 USD for their participation. \yukai{ The study did not involve exposure to emotionally charged, political, or misleading content.
+Participants were shown infographic charts on neutral topics (e.g., bird population growth, energy sources) and asked to evaluate their quality.
+No sensitive or personally identifiable data was collected during the study.
+Participants were fully informed of their rights and were free to withdraw at any time. } Fig.~\ref{fig:user_study_screenshot} illustrates the user study interface using a specific example.
 Figs.~\ref{fig:user_study_30_example-1}-\ref{fig:user_study_30_example-2} present all 30 triplets of infographic charts: one reference, two infographic charts to be rated that are generated by GPT-Image-1 and our method, respectively.

 Fig.~\ref{fig:user_study_result} presents the results of the Wilcoxon signed-rank test conducted on the user study data.

 \textit{Fidelity}.
 Ours significantly outperforms GPT-Image-1 in terms of fidelity.
 The average score for Ours is 4.63, compared to 2.10 for GPT-Image-1.
 The difference is statistically significant (V = 136, p = 3.05e-5), indicating that our method produces infographic charts that participants perceive as more accurate and faithful to the underlying data.
 This result can be attributed to our use of the template-based infographic chart creation method, which ensures numerical correctness and consistency between visual encodings and underlying values.
 In contrast, GPT-Image-1 often exhibits fidelity-related issues, such as incorrect labels, mismatched bar heights, and duplicated or omitted data elements.